porzell/PTest/README.md

  For when you're really rather choosy about your tests...

 ## License
-PTest is licensed under the MIT License, so it's easy to integrate into any project, big or small.
+PicoTest is licensed under the MIT License, so it's easy to integrate into any project, big or small.

 ```
 MIT License